Brought to you by:

 S J A Turney

 About the Festival

-The Alderney Literary Festival is the Channel Island's boutique history festival, where people who enjoy reading and writing about the past come together to talk books and have a great weekend.
+The Alderney Literary Festival is the Channel Island's boutique festival of historical literature, where people who enjoy reading and writing about the past come together and have a great weekend.

-In the Festival, history is explored through factual and fiction writing: biographies, thrillers and crime stories, the fantastical and the supernatural, romance, adventure, warfare and political analysis, and even poetry.
-We ask our guest authors to throw new light on old events and reinterpret them anew to make history relevant in the present time.
+In this Festival, history is explored through biographies, thrillers and crime stories, the fantastical and the supernatural, romance, adventure, warfare and political analysis.
+Our guest authors bring fresh insights into old events, reinterpret them in the light of new evidence, and make history relevant to the present time.

 Below are some of the books featured in our previous Festivals.